Yandy Díaz Player Props: Rays vs. Athletics

 |Games w/1+ RBI

-- The Athletics pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.

-- The Athletics' 4.53 team ERA ranked 24th among all league pitching staffs.
+- The Athletics have a 6.33 team ERA that ranks 29th among all MLB pitching staffs.

-- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combine to surrender 11 total home runs at a clip of 1.6 per game (to rank 22nd in baseball).

-- The lefty last pitched on Sunday against the Los Angeles Angels, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.
+- The righty last appeared on Saturday against the Los Angeles Angels, when he went 2 1/3 innings, allowing eight earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.